 Once a license to explore an area has been secured or an option agreement is signed and binding, expenditures on exploration and evaluation activities are capitalized to exploration and evaluation assets.
 Exploration expenditures relate to the initial search for deposits with economic potential and to detailed assessments of deposits or other projects that have been identified as having economic potential.
 Management reviews the exploration and evaluation assets when events or changes in circumstances indicate that the carrying amount may not be recoverable.
-If the facts and circumstances suggest the carrying value exceeds the recoverable amount, the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the consolidated statement of operations.
+If the facts and circumstances suggest the carrying value exceeds the recoverable amount (where the recoverable amount of a CGU is the greater of the CGU's fair value less costs to sell and its value in use), the carrying amount of the asset is reduced to its recoverable amount and the impairment loss is recognized in the consolidated statement of operations.
 Once an economically viable reserve has been determined for an area and the decision to proceed with development has been approved, exploration and evaluation assets attributable to that area are first tested for impairment and then reclassified to construction-in-progress within property, plant and equipment.
 Subsequent recovery of the resulting carrying value depends on successful development or sale of the undeveloped project.
 If a project does not prove viable, all irrecoverable costs associated with the project, net of any impairment provisions, are written off.